DECODEproject/decode-os/doc/sdk-03-technical.md

 ----------------

 You can find useful helper functions in `libdevuansdk/zlibs/helpers`.
-They are intended to help when it comes to writing wrappers, as well as making the developers' jobs easier for developing libdevuansdk.
-Some of these functions are required for libdevuansdk to work properly as well.
+They are intended to help when it comes to writing wrappers, as well as making the developers' jobs easier for developing _libdevuansdk_.
+Some of these functions are required for _libdevuansdk_ to work properly as well.

 ### `build_image_dist()`

 This function is a kind of a wrapper function.
-It's used in arm-sdk to build a complete dd-able image from start to end.
+It's used in _arm-sdk_ to build a complete dd-able image from start to end.
 To run, it requires `$arch`, `$size`, `$parted_type`, `$workdir`, `$strapdir`, and `$image_name` to be declared.
-See the part of "Creating wrappers" for insight on these variables.
+See the section dedicated to "Creating wrappers" for insight on these variables.

-The workflow of this function is bootstrapping a complete rootfs, creating a raw image, installing/compiling a kernel, rsyncing everything to the raw image, and finally compressing the raw image.
+The workflow of this function is bootstrapping a complete _rootfs_, creating a raw image, installing/compiling a kernel, rsyncing everything to the raw image, and finally compressing the raw image.

 This same workflow is applied in the next two functions in this file, which are `build_iso_dist` and `build_vagrant_dist`.
-To get a better understanding of libdevuansdk, it's recommended to go through one of these functions and following it deeper to find and figure out the other functions and how they work together.
+To get a better understanding of _libdevuansdk_, it's recommended to go through one of these functions and following it deeper to find and figure out the other functions and how they work together.

 ### `devprocsys()`